tstorch/aiman/_setup/generate_framework_prompt.md

 3) Knowledge ingestion:
    - Add one source (with metadata) and a derived summary (parent link, citations)
    - Verify provenance fields and linkage
+   - For the source: verify `content_hash` present and stable
+   - For the summary: verify `citations` present (at least one item)
 4) Prompt rendering:
    - Render a task prompt and confirm layout: central task → agent addendum → config/index excerpts
 5) Reflection (ACE – Agentic Context Engineering):